pybites/pybites.github.io-source/content/guest-covid-19-data-analysis-pandas.md

 For people who commonly work with data, `Jupyter` will likely be a very familiar tool, for others that struggle with `pprint`'ed `df.head()`'s, a new door might open.
 Jupyter notebooks are basically python powered scratchpads.

-The notebook I used for this project will also be on my github after I've cleaned it up a bit.
+The notebook I used for this project will also be on [my github](https://github.com/jarviscodes/covid-19-view).
 But honestly, take this thing as the scratchpad that it is where I randomly try to correlate stuff ;-)

 `Jupyter` has support for `matplotlib` and `pandas` which make it awesome to use for analyzing data: